Vibrant Hub of Knowledge

 The number of university students has risen sharply in recent years.
 In response, the Federal and state governments adopted the Higher Education Pact 2020 which provides funding for more places on university courses.
 Building on this, Federal and state governments have implemented a “future agreement” to improve conditions for students and teaching quality in the long-term.

 The Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › ’s Excellence Strategy supports pioneering research at universities.
 The Strategy funds Clusters of Excellence for targeted areas of research and Universities of Excellence, which are acknowledged internationally as beacons of outstanding higher education.
-Over 500 million euros are available for the entire programme each year.
+687 million euros are available for the entire programme each year.

 The Federal Government aims to use its Future Strategy Research as an effective way of consolidating resources.
 As part of this, the government has defined key “future fields”.
 These include developing modern technologies for competitive and climate-neutral industry, creating a sustainable agricultural and food production system, strengthening technological sovereignty, and developing a resilient healthcare system that makes use of the opportunities from biotech and medical processes.
 The development of the first mRNA Covid-19 vaccine is considered a paradigm of successful state funding.
 The vaccine was developed by the Mainz-based firm Biontech, whose founders, Özlem Türeci and Uğur Şahin, also teach at the University of Mainz.
 The state provided substantial support for vaccine development at Biontech and other centres.